smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 ## Scopes for requesting identity data

 Some apps need to authenticate the clinical end-user.
-This can be accomplished by requesting a pair of OpenID Connect scopes: `openid profile`.
+This can be accomplished by requesting a pair of OpenID Connect scopes: `openid` and  `profile`.

 When these scopes are requested (and the request is granted), the app will receive two useful ways to authenticate the end-user: